 You may end your membership in our plan only during certain times of the year, known as enrollment periods.
-All members have the opportunity to leave the plan during the Annual Enrollment Period and during the Medicare Advantage Open Enrollment Period.
+All members have the opportunity to leave the plan during the Annual Enrollment Period.
 In certain situations, you may also be eligible to leave the plan at other times of the year.